truenas/documentation/content/SCALE/Network/_index.md

 * **Authentication Algorithm**: Validates packets that TrueNAS sends over the network connection.
 Your network environment might require a specific algorithm.
 If not, **SHA1 HMAC** is a good standard algorithm to use.
 * **Cipher**: Encrypts data packets sent through the connection.
 While not required, choosing a cipher can increase connection security.
 You might need to verify which ciphers your networking environment requires.
 If there are no specific cipher requirements, **AES-256-GCM** is a good default choice.
-* **TLS Encryption**: When **TLS Crypt Auth Enabled** is set, TrueNAS encrypts all TLS handshake messages to add another layer of security.
+* **TLS Encryption**: When **TLS Crypt Auth Enabled** is selected, TrueNAS encrypts all TLS handshake messages to add another layer of security.
 TLS Encryption requires a static key that the OpenVPN server and clients share.

 ### Service Activation